You’re Booked — Let’s Make Some Magic!

 DON’T:

-Think of this less as a photo session, and more as a chance to press pause on real life — and remember it forever.
+Think of this less as a photo session, and more as a chance to hit pause — and remember what this chapter of life really looked and felt like.

 What to Wear

-Pops of red, yellow, or blue look amazing in photos.
+• Pops of red or blue really shine in photos

-Teens can (and should) dress like themselves — it’s part of the story.
+• Let teens dress like themselves — their style is part of the story

-Heading outside?
-Bring a cozy layer or backup outfit for adventures.
+• Heading outside?
+Bring a cozy backup outfit or layer

 Avoid: